 Fully contested hearing in court: £25,000 and over

-What can you do to keep the cost of your divorce low?
+What can you do to keep the cost of your divorce manageable?

-Take comfort in the fact that 99% of divorces in England and Wales are uncontested, but only eventually.
-A lot of money is still wasted by divorcing couples unnecessarily.
-This raises the question: If you’re likely to eventually have an uncontested divorce anyway, doesn’t it make sense to work on reaching an agreement with your spouse early on?
+Take comfort in the fact that 99% of divorces completed in England & Wales are uncontested – but only eventually.
+Too much money is still wasted by divorcing couples unnecessarily before coming to an agreement.
+Therefore it makes so much sense (as you’re likely to eventually have an uncontested divorce anyway), to work on reaching an agreement with your spouse early on.

-Of course, this isn’t easy.
-You might not even want to speak to your spouse.
-But isn’t this a small price to pay compared to wasting thousands of pounds on the cost of a divorce?
-Money that, let’s face it, could be put to better use elsewhere.
+Of course, this is not easy – you might not even want to speak to your spouse.
+However, doesn’t this seem like a small price to pay compared to wasting thousands of pounds on the cost of a divorce?
+Money that could always be put to better use elsewhere.

 Getting help with court fees

-Whichever path you choose for your divorce, there is a mandatory court fee of £550.
+Whichever path you choose for your divorce, there is a mandatory court fee of £593.
 But what many people don’t realise is that, if you are eligible, it’s possible to get help through the ‘help with fees’ scheme.
-If you’re on certain benefits or a low income, and have little or no savings, you might be able to get your court fee reduced, often to zero.
+If you have a low income or are on certain benefits, and have very little savings, you may get your court fee reduced, often to zero.